piconomix/px-fwlib/README.md

 # Example #

-Included with the library is a CLI (Command Line Interpreter) executing on an Arduino Uno R3 that creates a "Un*x Shell"-like environment so that you can experiment with GPIO, ADC, I2C and SPI using only an ANSI/VT100 terminal emulator (for example [Tera Term](http://en.sourceforge.jp/projects/ttssh2)).
+Included with the library is a CLI (Command Line Interpreter) executing on an Arduino Uno R3 that creates an interactive shell environment so that you can experiment with GPIO, ADC, I2C and SPI using only an ANSI/VT100 terminal emulator (for example [Tera Term](http://en.sourceforge.jp/projects/ttssh2)).